Manvi027/Ecommerce_follow_along/README.md

 We will add the nav component to all the pages and make the navigations to all this pages smooth and easy.

 This lesson will help us in understanding how to create navbar and help to navigate to multiple pages in application.

+**Milestone 16** : 📝

+*Learning Goals*

+-> How to new page to display each product.
+-> How to add quantity and add to card button.

+Create an new page that display all the product data